 Although not as helpful as having the information while parents are living, such a letter will help aging parents ultimately make their children’s lives easier; and will help adult children to better carry out their parents’ wishes.

 Check out “Newsworthy” (right sidebar).
-Links to timely information and research from top universities, plus some free and some fun stuff–to help parents age well.
+Links to timely information and research from top universities and respected professionals, plus some practical and perhaps fun stuff–to help parents age well.